 Many Epic Trips are Sold Out Already

 And in the Epic hiking realm (which I love!), World Expeditions was the first to have offered the supported trek to the full traverse of Nepal’s Great Himalaya Trail in 2011.
 I’ve had my eye on this epic Nepal trek since it’s inception.
 I’ve still yet to pull the trigger on it as it is a pretty big 3 month commitment.
-When I asked them about booking on this trek they told me that 2022 will be the first year that the GHT – Nepal – The Full Traverse, a 150-day trip walking the entire length of Nepal’s Great Himalaya Trail in one continuous trek, is sold out.
+When I asked them about booking on this trek they told me that 2022 season the first year that the GHT – Nepal – The Full Traverse, a 150-day trip walking the entire length of Nepal’s Great Himalaya Trail in one continuous trek, sold out.

 What?
 Looks like I’m not the only one who is itching to do something epic after the pandemic.

 Great Canadian Trails told me that the demand we saw last summer in 2022 is likely to continue.
 Book sooner than later for most self-guided trekking itineraries, especially if someone’s looking for this summer (2022).
 Their treks tend to visit small communities with limited accommodations.
 I did the epic East Coast Trail with Great Canadian Trails in 2019 right before the pandemic and it was an epic hike!